 Honeybun is a sweet appaloosa miniature mare that is 10-12 years old.
 She came to the rescue in November of 2015.
 The owner had disabilities and was unable to care for her.
 She is fully blind and has adapted to her turnout area but does not do well if she is moved.
 She leads very well though, and is trusting if she has someone with her.
 She is housed with Bella – a blind Arab mare – and does well with her, but does not like to be alone.
 Honey bun is a very sweet little mini and loves peppermint treats.

 Hope is a beautiful 21 year old 15.2H appaloosa mare.
 She came to the rescue in January of 2016, saved from going to a meat buyer at the auction.
 Hope is a very sweet and friendly girl.
 Since her arrival, Hope has been gaining weight and enjoying pasture life.
 She has not bonded with anyone in the pasture, but is not aggressive.
 She is now healthy and thriving.
 She comes up to the gate for grain and is very easy to catch in the pasture.
 She is great in a stall or staying out as she respects fences.
 Hope is great with her feet, very patient, waits to be haltered to go out and is very respectful.
 Hope has a great walk trot under saddle, and is capable of carrying a heavy rider.
 Hope will lope but she is more interested in taking it easy.
-She lunges both directions and does not appear to be spooky at all.
+Because she has a mild to moderate roar condition, she is suited only to walk and occasional trot.
 Hope rides bareback, with a halter, or saddled and bridled up.
 She stands tied and stands to be saddled and takes a bridle well.
 She would be fine in a group or as an only horse.
 She does have an old scar on her back leg but it doesn’t seem to affect her.